ethyca/fides/docs/fides/docs/guides/generate_resources.md

 Database credentials are provided as part of the connection string supplied.
 The connection string can be supplied as a command option or the fides config.

 #### Command Options
-A connection string can be suppplied using the `connection-string` option:
+A connection string can be supplied using the `connection-string` option:
 ```sh
 ...
 --connection-string <my_connection_string>